seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Intrinsic Functions
 ===================

-LLVM supports the notion of an "intrinsic function".
+LLVM37 supports the notion of an "intrinsic function".
 These functions have well known names and semantics and are required to follow certain restrictions.
-Overall, these intrinsics represent an extension mechanism for the LLVM language that does not require changing all of the transformations in LLVM when adding to the language (or the bitcode reader/writer, the parser, etc...).
+Overall, these intrinsics represent an extension mechanism for the LLVM37 language that does not require changing all of the transformations in LLVM37 when adding to the language (or the bitcode reader/writer, the parser, etc...).

-Intrinsic function names must all start with an "``llvm.``" prefix.
-This prefix is reserved in LLVM for intrinsic names; thus, function names may not begin with this prefix.
+Intrinsic function names must all start with an "``llvm37.``" prefix.
+This prefix is reserved in LLVM37 for intrinsic names; thus, function names may not begin with this prefix.
 Intrinsic functions must always be external
 functions: you cannot define the body of intrinsic functions.
 Intrinsic functions may only be used in call or invoke instructions: it is illegal to take the address of an intrinsic function.
-Additionally, because intrinsic functions are part of the LLVM language, it is required if any are added that they be documented here.
+Additionally, because intrinsic functions are part of the LLVM37 language, it is required if any are added that they be documented here.

 Some intrinsic functions can be overloaded, i.e., the intrinsic represents a family of functions that perform the same operation but on different data types.
-Because LLVM can represent over 8 million different integer types, overloading is used commonly to allow an intrinsic function to operate on any integer type.
+Because LLVM37 can represent over 8 million different integer types, overloading is used commonly to allow an intrinsic function to operate on any integer type.
 One or more of the argument types or the result type can be overloaded to accept any